 College strings together four years full of whirling ups and downs from relationships, academic stress and multiple heart attacks when you can’t remember if you locked your dorm or not.
 I won’t tell you that a campus vaguely resembling your own slice of heaven would erase those stresses, but at least your beautiful surroundings would make one less thing to soil your spirits.
 Looking at beautiful architecture, bright, well-kept landscaping and blue skies plus feeling welcomed and included on campus turns a college to a home away from home.
-And who doesn’t want to brag they go to one of the most beautiful campuses in America?
+And who doesn’t want to brag they go to one of the most beautiful college campuses in America?

 Check out these top 10 most beautiful college campuses in 2018 and let the beauty distract you from your finals.